Andres04Machado/Student_Outcome_Classsification/README.md

 ‭

 ## Project Trajectory:
 At first, we focused on testing baseline models and evaluating them using classification‬‭ reports, paying attention to precision, recall, F1 score, and accuracy.
-However, a key challenge‬ with this dataset was the class imbalance, clearly shown in the pie chart on page 2.
+However, a key challenge‬ with this dataset was the class imbalance, clearly shown in the pie chart (found in Data Exploration section).
 Traditional‬‭ classification metrics can be misleading under imbalance, as they often favor the majority class.‬

 ‭This issue became evident in our baseline results: the Graduate and Dropout classes‬‭ performed well, while the Enrolled class was consistently misclassified.
 Recognizing this, we shifted our focus toward identifying models that improve performance across all classes,‬‭ particularly the Enrolled class.‬